-- A Travel Card is a commercial credit card used exclusively for conference registrations and authorized out-of-state travel-related expenses for the individual to whom the card is issued. - A Department Travel Card is issued to an individual designated as the Travel Coordinator for his/her department.
+• A Travel Card is a commercial credit card used exclusively for conference registrations and authorized travel-related expenses for the individual to whom the card is issued.

+A Departmental Travel Card is issued to an individual designated as the Travel Coordinator for his/her department.
 It may only be used by the Cardholder/Travel Coordinator for travel-related expenses of employees within the department and may not leave the Cardholder/Travel Coordinator's possession.